cdapio/cdap/cdap-docs/developers-manual/source/advanced/index.rst

 - |best-practices|_ Suggestions when developing a CDAP application.

 - |adapters|_ Adapters connect a data source to a data sink.
-CDAP currently provides a stream conversion adapter that regularly reads data from a Stream and writes it to a TimePartitionedFileSet, allowing it to be queried through Hive and Impala.
+  CDAP currently provides a stream conversion Adapter that regularly reads data from a Stream and writes it to a ``TimePartitionedFileSet``, allowing it to be queried through Hive and Impala.